 The Barefootin’ Consortium’s grantmaking supports movement work by resourcing organizations and individuals in their work toward a shared movement of liberation, especially as leaders and organization “set out barefootin’” along their way.
 Our grantmaking prioritizes programs and projects led by Black women/gender-expansive persons and other women/gender-expansive persons of color.

-The MML Gordon Organizing Grant is named after 20th century Black nationalist activist and southern organizer Mittie Maude Lena Gordon.
+The ML Gordon Organizing Grant is named after 20th century Black nationalist activist and southern organizer Mittie Maude Lena Gordon.
 (Read more about Gordon here.)
 This grant currently provides mutual aid and funding up to $10,000 for programs with a demonstrated commitment to organizing and civic engagement toward Black girls’ resistance, resilience and liberation.
 Both registered non-profits and more informally-organized programs may apply.
 Funds must be used to support program delivery, and may not be applied to capital expenses or development campaigns.
-You may apply for the MML Gordon Organizing Grant here.

 The Walker Fund is designed to take steps toward financial health by offering an opportunity for support and reprieve in a respectful and thoughtful manner.
 The goals and propositions of the initiative are few and pointed.
 They are as follows: